learningequality/kolibri-docs/docs/manage/get_support.rst

   - you have upgraded Kolibri on Debian from a version prior to v0.10.
 Follow these instructions to :ref:`change the ownership of Kolibri system service <changing-system-user>` from one user account to another
   - to grant access to USB drives to other accounts, refer to the documentation of your operating system

-* **Write access denied**: Some USB drives will experience problems when they are unplugged from the computer in an "unclean" way.
-If you are denied access to write, look for options to "fix" or "repair" the file system.
+* **Write access denied**: Some USB drives will experience problems when they are unplugged from the computer in an *unclean* way.
+If you are denied access to write, look for options to *fix* or *repair* the file system.

 * **Data failures**: Copying the data can take a long time.
 If you do not see the final success confirmation message after the copy apparently finishes, do not assume that the data has been imported or exported correctly.
 Restart the process instead, otherwise you risk inconsistent and malfunctioning content data.

-* **Hardware life expectancy**: SD and flash storage drives can "expire".
+* **Hardware life expectancy**: SD and flash storage drives have a limited lifespan.
 Reading and writing large quantities of content data, especially on older or models with smaller capacity, may produce data errors over time.

 Locate Kolibri log files